 - : Removing patches 6.00, 12.00, and 22.00 until the : firmware can be updated to the proper revision. : .
-Return - Select and verify the patches to remove through the patch selection menus.
+Return - Select and verify the patches to be removed through the patch selection menus.
 Once the patch selection is done, dupatch removes the selected patches and provides informational messages on the screen.
 The dupatch session is logged to /var/adm/patch/log/session.log.
+(See Section 2.2 for information about dupatch logs.)

 When removing patches after incremental installations, you may see Special Instructions from previously installed patches that have since been superseded.
-You should ignore these instructions, and instead, follow any Special Instructions relating to the most current patch.
+You should ignore these instructions and instead follow any Special Instructions relating to the most current patch.